Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: DE parameterizations

-where $x$ represents any dimensionless cosmological variable (for example, $a/a_0$ or any elementary function of $a/a_0$, such as $\ln (a/a_0)$ or others) and the denominator of eqn. (\ref{PADE-w}) does not vanish for any choices of $d_{j}$'s ($j = 1, 2, 3,...n$).
-With eqn. (\ref{PADE-w}), one can establish a general parametrization scheme for the DE EoS.
-One can clearly notice that the well known Chevallier-Polarski-Linder (CPL) parametrization ~\cite{Chevallier:2000qy, Linder:2002et}: $w(a) = w_0 + w_a \times (1- a/a_0)$, in which $w_0$ is the present value of the DE EoS and $w_a$ is another free parameter, is a special case of eqn. (\ref{PADE-w}).\footnote{A recent review on the CPL parametrization exploiting all possible astronomical probes is available~\cite{Giare:2025pzu}. } One can also notice that in terms of the cosmological redshift $z$ ($= -1 + a_0/a$), i.e. choosing $x = z$, the general Pad\'{e} parametrization of eqn. (\ref{PADE-w}) can recover the well known linear EoS of DE~\cite{Cooray:1999da}: $w(z) = w_0+ w_a \times z$, and the polynomial form of $w(z) = \sum_{i} w_i z^{i}$ \cite{Astier:2000as}.
-Moreover, with the suitable choice of the variable $x$, the general Pad\'{e} approximation (\ref{PADE-w}) can also recover some of the oscillating DE parametrizations~\cite{Pan:2017zoh,Panotopoulos:2018sso,Rezaei:2019roe,Escamilla:2024fzq} and many other parametrizations.
-In particularly, this general Pad\'{e} approximation (\ref{PADE-w}) can recover many DE parametrizations from one parameter to many parameters with the proper choices of the parameters involved.
-In this article we shall investigate three particular parametrizations of the DE EoS derived from the general Pad\'{e} parametrization (\ref{PADE-w}).
-To describe the origin of these simplified parametrizations, we start with the following two parametrizations \cite{Rezaei:2017yyj,Rezaei:2023xkj} derived from (\ref{PADE-w}) considering ($m, n$) $=$ ($1$, $1$):
+where $x$ represents any dimensionless cosmological variable (for example, $a/a_0$ or any elementary function of $a/a_0$, such as $\ln (a/a_0)$ or others) and the denominator of eqn. (\ref{PADE-w}) does not vanish for any choice of $d_{j}$ ($j = 1, 2, 3,...n$).
+With eqn. (\ref{PADE-w}), one can establish a general parameterization scheme for the DE EoS.
+One can clearly notice that the well known Chevallier-Polarski-Linder (CPL) parameterization ~\cite{Chevallier:2000qy, Linder:2002et}: $w(a) = w_0 + w_a \times (1- a/a_0)$, in which $w_0$ is the present value of the DE EoS and $w_a$ is another free parameter, is a special case of eqn. (\ref{PADE-w}).\footnote{A recent review of the CPL parameterization exploiting all possible astronomical probes is available~\cite{Giare:2025pzu}. } One can also notice that in terms of the cosmological redshift $z$ ($= -1 + a_0/a$), i.e. choosing $x = z$, the general Pad\'{e} parameterization of eqn. (\ref{PADE-w}) can recover the well known linear EoS of DE~\cite{Cooray:1999da}: $w(z) = w_0+ w_a \times z$, and the polynomial form of $w(z) = \sum_{i} w_i z^{i}$ \cite{Astier:2000as}.
+Moreover, with a suitable choice of the variable $x$, the general Pad\'{e} approximation (\ref{PADE-w}) can also recover some of the oscillating DE parameterizations~\cite{Pan:2017zoh,Panotopoulos:2018sso,Rezaei:2019roe,Escamilla:2024fzq} and many other parameterizations.
+In particular, this general Pad\'{e} approximation (\ref{PADE-w}) can recover many DE parameterizations from one parameter to many parameters with the proper choices of the parameters involved.
+In this article we shall investigate three particular parameterizations of the DE EoS derived from the general Pad\'{e} parameterization (\ref{PADE-w}).
+To describe the origin of these simplified parameterizations, we start with the following two parameterizations \cite{Rezaei:2017yyj,Rezaei:2023xkj} derived from (\ref{PADE-w}) considering ($m, n$) $=$ ($1$, $1$):